Summer School 2025

 Eric Hosy (Interdisciplinary Institute for NeuroScience, Bordeaux, France)

 > A set of practical sessions (~24 hours + Restitution) to tackle real-life approaches on plant samples and compare different modalities of conventional confocal microscopy, super-resolution and fluorescence lifetime analysis.
-All Summer School participants will have access to all practical sessions, in groups of 3 or 4, with one (or more) expert per system.
-Given the advanced technologies covered, the Summer School is aimed at PhD students or young post-docs who already have practical experience in confocal microscopy.
+All Summer School participants had access to all practical sessions, in groups of 3 or 4, with one (or more) expert per system.
+Given the advanced technologies covered, the Summer School was aimed at PhD students or young post-docs who already had practical experience in confocal microscopy.

 Observation of the synaptonemal complex structure during meiosis using confocal (left) and STED microscopy (right) © Aurélie Hurel / Mathilde Grelon